Stiffstream/restinio-long-output-sample/README.md

 3. Do hg clone: `hg clone https://bitbucket.org/sobjectizerteam/restinio-long-output-sample`
 4. Go into appropriate folder: `cd restinio-long-output-sample`
 5. Run command `mxxruexternals`
-6. Wait while add dependencies will be downloaded.
+6. Wait while all dependencies will be downloaded.

 Then go to `dev` subfolder, compile and run.